 I enjoy estate planning because it helps our clients put things in order, lets them cross an important task off their list, and provides a clear path for their families to move forward after death.
-I am the father of two high school children, and husband to my wife.
+I am the father of two college age children, and husband to my wife.
 I want for my clients the same ease of financial transition I want for my own family.

 I entered the estate planning field after my mother passed away some years ago.
 Her plan was well designed, but not fully implemented.
 Some parts were easy, because they were set up properly.
 She had transferred her home into her living trust.
 I was able to transfer that house to me, the only beneficiary, with two signatures and a visit to a Notary Public.
 Some parts were painful, taking substantial time and effort.
 For example, I inherited dozens of stock certificates issued to my step-father as far back as the 1950s.
 Despite his death over 10 years prior, my mom had never transferred ownership to herself or her trust.
 Some companies were sending dividends to a PO box closed in 2001.
 There was a lot of unnecessary work to straighten that out.

 I hold a certificate in estate planning from Golden Gate University School of Law.
 I received my J.D., summa cum laude, from American University’s Washington College of Law in Washington, DC, in 1996.
 I graduated from U.C.
 Berkeley when New Wave was still popular.